tomas-fryza/avr-course/Labs/04-interrupts/README.md

    * non-inverting mode to control a LED at pin PB1,
    * select the 64 clock prescaler.

 Increment the duty cycle when the timer overflows, ie each PWM signal period.
 Note: The 16-bit value of the output compare register pair OCR1AH:L is directly accessible using the OCR1A variable defined in the AVR Libc library.
-Connect an oscilloscope to this pin (in SimulIDE **Meters > Oscope**).
+Connect an oscilloscope to this pin (in SimulIDE **Meters > Oscope**) and observe the changes in the generated signal.

 Extra.
 Use basic [Goxygen commands](http://www.doxygen.nl/manual/docblocks.html#specialblock) inside the C-code comments and prepare your `timer.h` library for later easy generation of PDF documentation.